Progress 8 Score

 At AHS, we believe there should be no barrier to success.
 Each child is supported, as an individual, to achieve their personal and academic potential.
 Our students, even if they face a disadvantage in their life, perform better than all other students nationally.
 This is due to a personalised approach which places the individual student at the centre of everything we do.

-‘Your present circumstances don’t where you can go; they merely determine where you start.’
+‘Your present circumstances don’t determine where you can go; they merely determine where you start.’

 10 steps to success for disadvantaged students

 Teaching and learning is central to success, regardless of circumstances.
 Students access outstanding teaching daily from subject experts skilled in getting the very best from an individual.

 At AHS, we care for each student as an individual.
 A dedicated pastoral team for each year will identify and support each student, regardless of their circumstances.
 We understand the challenges families living in York might face and create individual plans to overcome these.

 Uniform and resources should never be a limit to a student’s success.
 Pupil premium students will receive support with the uniform, school equipment and revision materials.
 If a student is struggling to get into school, we can always help and get them back into school.